matcom/hulk/docs/10_protocols.md

 let x : Hashable = new Person() in print(x.hash());
 ```

-Anywhere you can annotate a symbol with a type (variables, attributes, function, method, type arguments and return values), you can also use a protocol.
+Anywhere you can annotate a symbol with a type (variables, attributes, function, method and type arguments, and return values), you can also use a protocol.
 For the purpose of type inference, protocols are treated as types.

 ## Covariance and contravariance in protocol implementation